 Unfortunately, when we look at the ROAS of the specific ads in Campaign 1 - Ad Group 2, we see that neither of them is performing well.
 At this point, we would call Ad Group 2 a failure and turn it off altogether.

 Then, we’d jump back up to the ad group level and evaluate the performance of Ad Group 3 because it also has a lower than desirable ROAS.
 In Ad Group 3, we might find that one ad is performing well, and the other isn’t.
 In that case, we’d make an estimation about why one ad is performing better than the other and try to create a different version of the lower performing ad that would match the higher performing ad.

 Once all of our Ad Groups in Campaign 1 are optimized, we’d go up to the campaign level and repeat the process for the other campaigns with a lower-than-average ROAS.

 Benchmarking, calculating, and optimizing for ROAS is something you should do on all ad platforms that you use.
 Once you’ve done that, Facebook and Google have a feature that will automatically optimize your ads based on ROAS.

 Facebook’s ROAS optimization is called Value Optimization.
+It tells Facebook to run your ad only if your minimum ROAS target is within reach.
 To use it, you have to know your minimum ROAS, which is why benchmarking your ROAS ahead of time is important.
 To get your minimum ROAS, Facebook recommends that you take your average ROAS and drop it by 25%.